 Line four — the bandwidth tax.
 Trading borrows from somewhere.
 From sleep, from evenings, from the time you’d otherwise spend with the people you love.
 A funded $50,000 account that earns $1,600 a month sounds great — until you notice you spent fifteen evenings staring at charts to get there.
 That’s a real number too.
 Worth knowing before you start.

-If you want to see what an actual challenge page looks like — fees, rules, the lot — ours is at monetro.com and there’s no signup needed to read it.
+If you want to see what an actual challenge page looks like — fees, rules, the lot — ours is on the Monetro challenges page and there’s no signup needed to read it.

 Where Each Firm Actually Makes Money — And Why That Should Tell You Something